What Does the Torah Say About War?

 Does the Torah require a peace offer before going to war?

-What role does God play in Torah warfare?
+What was the role of the priest in Torah warfare?

 0 Community answers